Limeload/mcp-for-database/README.md

 ## 🎉 Hacktoberfest 2025

 This repository is participating in **Hacktoberfest 2025**!
 We welcome contributions from developers of all skill levels.
-After **15 approved pull requests**, you'll be recognized as a project contributor!
+After **15 approved pull requests**, you'll be recognized as a project collaborator!

 ### Quick Start for Contributors